screen top

 The bad:

-• Max has had some behavioral issues.
+• Max is still struggling with some fear and behavioral issues.

 Elevator Pitch